PlaidWeb/publ-site/content/blog/20180920 shape outline v0.3.1.md

 ... and oh god I'm just realizing how terrible my docs are and how much I'd love to have an end-user of Publ to actually give doc feedback or maybe a proper technical writer to write the docs to make a lick of sense to someone who isn't me.
 Sigh.

 Anyway, tl;dr: Publ now makes it easy to tightly wrap text around floated images.

+Oh, and I also fixed a regression in the PonyORM migration that made `DRAFT` and `DELETED`/`GONE` publish statuses not work right.
+Oops.